ChargeRight vs Qmerit: Why You Should Get an Independent Assessment Before a $5,000 Installation Quote

 What is the difference between ChargeRight and Qmerit?

 ChargeRight is a $12.99 independent NEC 220.82 panel assessment tool built by a Master Electrician.
 It tells you whether your panel can support an EV charger.
-Qmerit is a referral network that connects you with installation contractors — their quotes typically range from $3,000 to $6,000 and often include panel upgrades.
+Qmerit is a referral network that connects you with installation contractors.
+Homeowners commonly report quotes in the $3,000 to $6,000 range, sometimes including panel upgrades.

 Why are Qmerit quotes so expensive?